Skip to content

 Collection mode: reflectance versus ATR.
 Two collection modes are used on cross-sections.
 Reflectance (standard transmission or micro-reflectance over a polished metal-backed section) gives spectra with some geometric distortion at strong absorptions (the Christiansen effect) but is non-contact and preserves the cross-section.
 Attenuated Total Reflectance (ATR) with a germanium or diamond micro-ATR accessory pressed against the cross-section surface gives high-quality, undistorted spectra but applies a small contact pressure and samples only the top 0.5-2 micrometres from the surface.
 Both modes are used in casework; the SWGMAT guidelines recommend specifying the mode in the examination report because the spectral quality and peak positions differ slightly between modes.

 Reference library matching.
 A forensic FTIR database for paints is not a single document; it is a hierarchy.
 At the top is the RCMP PDQ spectral database, which includes FTIR spectra for each layer of each OEM formulation alongside the physical layer descriptions.
 Below that are the general commercial spectral libraries: the Bio-Rad (Sadtler) reference collection, the Wiley Spectral Library, and the IRUG (Infrared and Raman Users Group) database, which focuses on artist pigments and historic materials.
 At the bottom, each forensic laboratory maintains its own in-house collection of automotive, architectural, and industrial paint standards.
 Library matching software (KnowItAll, OMNIC, SpectraBase) performs automated correlation matching and ranks candidates, but the forensic analyst must review the top candidates manually.
-Over-reliance on automated library scores without visual peak comparison is a cross-examination vulnerability.
+Relying solely on automated library scores without visual peak comparison creates a cross-examination vulnerability.

 Key diagnostic assignments for automotive binders.
 In the carbonyl region (1700-1750 cm-1): acrylic ester carbonyl at 1735 cm-1 (OEM clearcoat), polyester ester carbonyl at 1740 cm-1 (primer), urethane carbonyl at 1710-1720 cm-1 (refinish clearcoat).
 In the N-H region: urethane N-H at 3300-3350 cm-1 (refinish 2K polyurethane, absent in OEM melamine-cured coatings).
 In the fingerprint region: melamine triazine ring at 810 cm-1 (OEM clearcoat and primer); epoxide ring at 915 cm-1 (e-coat); silicone Si-O-Si at 1000-1100 cm-1 (some slip additives).
 For extenders: talc Si-O absorptions at 1000 and 670 cm-1, CaCO3 at 1420-1450 and 876 cm-1, kaolin Si-O at 1030 cm-1 and Al-OH at 910 cm-1.